Quickly delete/hide records (rows) with Strikethrough format by using Find and a couple of simple techniques.

 I had encountered a file with thousands of records (rows) that keeps track of details of different jobs.
 Finished jobs were identified by Strikethrough format.
 In other words, records without Strikethrough are unfinished jobs requiring our attention.

 The challenge is….
-Tens of hundreds of records (rows) with strikethrough are sitting irregularly in between of records (row) without strikethrough.
+Tens of hundreds of records (rows) with strikethrough are sitting irregularly in between of records (rows) without strikethrough.
 Can you imagine how difficult it is to focus on unfinished jobs?

 Look at the mini example below: